SyntheticBird45/meta/CHANNELS_CODE_OF_CONDUCT.md

 actions.

 **Consequence**: A warning with consequences for continued behavior.
-Malicious member risk to be temporary ban of the channel or community space
+Malicious member risk to be temporary banned from the channel or community space

 ### 3. Temporary Ban